The Neighbors: Income

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-clerical, assistant, and tech support occupations, with 29.6% of the residents employed.
+manufacturing and laborer occupations, with 30.4% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants